Servicing for motorhomes, caravans and small buses

 Why motorhome servicing in Hamilton needs the right workshop

-Most general workshops can't fit a four-metre-tall over-cab motorhome through the door, and most that can don't have lifts rated for fully laden GVM on a Sprinter or Iveco chassis.
-Add the diesel injection know-how that common-rail Ducatos, Sprinters and Dailys actually need, and the shortlist narrows fast:
+Most general workshops can't fit a four-metre-tall over-cab motorhome through the door, and most that can don't have lifts rated for a fully laden motorhome chassis.
+Add the diesel injection know-how a modern common-rail camper actually needs, and the shortlist narrows fast:

 - Bosch CP3 and CP4 high-pressure pumps